Ancilia: Scalable Intelligent Video Surveillance for the Artificial Intelligence of Things: Introduction

 With the recent emergence of the Artificial Intelligence of Things (AIoT), some surveillance solution providers have started adding basic forms of artificial intelligence to their systems.
 However, their methods are still naive and unable to enhance security in a truly meaningful way \cite{feldstein2019global}.
 This is because, while a lot of research is conducted on tasks that would benefit surveillance systems, most works focus on algorithmic improvements in a lab environment instead of paying attention to factors that are prevalent in real-world scenarios \cite{AnomalySurvey, AnomalySurvey2}.
 Most research focuses on a single algorithm and how to tweak it to get the best possible results on readily available datasets that often do not reflect a real surveillance environment.
 Few works explore how different algorithms affect the performance of other downstream algorithms in multi-algorithm systems.
 Few still explore the effects of noise (both data derived and the system produced) in end-to-end accuracy.
 Beyond this, real-world intelligent surveillance necessitates real-time performance.
 The cognitive abilities of advanced artificial intelligence are only helpful if they can be provided to security personnel quickly enough to take appropriate action before it is too late.

 In this article, we present Ancilia, the first end-to-end scalable, intelligent video surveillance system able to perform high-level cognitive tasks in real-time while achieving state-of-the-art results.
-Ancilia takes advantage of the prevalence of cameras in the Internet of Things (IoT) and uses localized servers and existing cameras, facilitating processing on the edge without the need for additional infrastructure upgrades.
+Ancilia takes advantage of the prevalence of cameras in the Internet of Things (IoT) and uses localized servers to integrate with existing IoT camera ecosystems, facilitating processing on the edge.
+Current IoT methods often use cloud computing, which can introduce latency and privacy concerns, or they require custom sensors with high processing power.
+Ancilia offers a solution to utilize existing IoT sensors, minimizing the need for expensive infrastructure upgrades and reliance on cloud processing.
+Ancilia is device agnostic; As long as video from the camera can be accessed, Ancilia can provide intelligence.
 Shown in \cref{fig:intro}, Ancilia exists within three logical and physical segments: the edge, the cloud, and user devices.
 The edge uses a plethora of advanced artificial intelligence algorithms processing data received from cameras to facilitate intelligent security.
 Using a single workstation to perform edge processing, Ancilia can monitor up to 4 cameras in real-time at 30 FPS, or up to 8 cameras at 15 FPS, in scenarios with both medium and heavy crowd density.
-Ancilia performs high-level cognitive tasks (i.e. action recognition, anomaly detection) with $\sim 1\%$ deviation in accuracy from current SotA.
+Ancilia performs high-level cognitive tasks (i.e. action recognition, anomaly detection) with $\sim 1\%$ deviation in accuracy from current State-of-the-Art (SotA).